devchat-ai/devchat-vscode/README.md

 ## Quick Start

   - Install Python 3.8 or later and ensure it's added to your system path.
-Verify the installation by opening the terminal and running `python --version`.
+Verify the installation by opening the terminal and running `python --version` or `python3 --version`.
   - Install Git and ensure it is added to your system path.
 Verify the installation by opening the terminal and running `git --version`.
   - Install [Visual Studio Code](https://code.visualstudio.com/download).
   - Open the Extensions view (⇧⌘X), search for DevChat, and install the extension: